 The number of air tours each operator may conduct on a single day is limited under the ATMP, which makes clear that the daily limitations are subject to the annual allocations (i.e., the annual allocations provide the upper limit on the total number of air tours that operators may conduct in a single year).
-The operator allocated the highest number of air tour operations may conduct up to four commercial air tours in a single day, while the other four operators allocated operations may conduct only a single commercial air tour per day.
-The daily air tour limits that were developed were based on what the NPS determined would be protective of Park priority resources and values documented in the noise modeling (Noise Technical Analysis, Appendix F to the EA) which modeled five air tours per day.
-It was also based on limits the FAA determined were necessary to address safety concerns.
-Given the variation in the operators' annual air tour allocations, the agencies decided to include a limit for each operator, rather than a hard cap for all operators, because a hard cap would be more difficult to implement.
-While there is a possibility that up to eight commercial air tours could occur on a single day, this could only occur once a year because one of the operators is allocated a single air tour per year.
-This is a somewhat unlikely scenario as it assumes all operators will fly up to their daily limit on a single day.
-There is a potential for more than five tours to occur on 35% of days on which air tours are authorized, and a potential that five or fewer tours per day will occur on 65% of flight days.
+The daily flight limits are intended to manage the daily noise footprint from commercial air tours and to adequately protect Park natural and cultural resources, traditional cultural properties, designated Wilderness and visitor experience.
+The operator allocated the highest number of air tour operations may conduct up to six commercial air tours in a single day, while two of the operators are each limited to three air tours a day and the fourth operator is limited to two air tours in a single day.
+The daily air tour limits were developed based on what the NPS determined would be protective of Park resources and values while allowing the operators sufficient flexibility to use their annual allocations.
+Each operator's daily limit reflects its proportional allocation of operations for the year.
+The agencies decided to set daily limits for each operator, rather than a hard cap on daily operations for all operators, because a hard cap would be more difficult to implement.

-B. Designated Routes and Minimum Altitudes
+B. Designated Route and Minimum Altitudes